kaomoneus/myrtti/paper.md

 ## Our solution: MyRTTI
 Our solution assumes single declaration point principle.
 So, there is only one point in code, where you mark class as a *runtime*:
 * If you're declaring class without macros, then you put few marks in the beginning of class.
-There is still "few", but single place where all those "few" are gathered.
+There is still word "few".
+And yet (for each class) there is only one place where all those "few" are gathered.
-* If you're mentally prepared to suffer using macros, then this is a single point indeed.
+* If you're mentally prepared to suffer using macros, then we can turn it into a single point indeed (see below).

 So the benefits all together are:
 * No need to put extracode in .cpp files